camunda/camunda-docs-manual/site/src/documents/api-references/rest/message/post-message.html.md

   </tr>
   <tr>
     <td>all</td>
     <td>A Boolean value that indicates whether the message should be correlated to exactly one entity or multiple entities.
 If the value is set to <code>false</code> the message will be correlated to exactly one entity (execution or process definition).
-And if the value is set to <code>true</code> the message will be correlated to multiple executions and a process definition that can be instantiated by this message in one go.</td>
+If the value is set to <code>true</code> the message will be correlated to multiple executions and a process definition that can be instantiated by this message in one go.</td>
   </tr>
 </table>